davidgriesel/03_streaming_service_database_queries/README.md

 <br>

 ### 4. Revenue and Customer Distribution by Country
-Customer activity was concentrated in a few key markets, with the 10 countries that had the most customers also generating the most revenue.
-Out of 599 customers and ¤66 888 in total revenue, these countries accounted for just over half of global totals, while the top 3 alone contributed nearly a quarter.
+Customer activity was highly concentrated, with just 10 out of 108 countries accounting for 53% of all customers (315 of 599) and 51% of total revenue (¤35 155 of ¤66 888).
+Notably, the 10 countries with the most customers were also the 10 highest revenue-generating markets in identical order, indicating a strong alignment between customer volume and sales contribution.

 <table>
   <thead>